-Hoof quality and strength are improved in horses.
+Hoof quality and strength in horses, is improved with Turmeric.

-Turmeric for horses gives good results for treating pain, infection and inflammation and increases the rate of hoof regeneration.
+Turmeric for horses provides good results for treating pain, infection and inflammation, and increases the rate of hoof regeneration.

-Reduces inflammation and along with the elimination of gluten can result in sudden cessation of diarrhoea and gut cramping.
+Reduces inflammation, and along with the elimination of gluten can result in the sudden cessation of diarrhoea and gut cramping.

-It increases the levels of glutathione in the liver by several times.
-This compound is a major anti-oxidant and conjugating agent which is used to detoxify and eliminate harmful compounds.
+Turmeric increases levels of glutathione in the liver by several times.
+This compound is a major antioxidant and conjugating agent which is used to detoxify and eliminate harmful compounds.

 I have noticed that alcohol elimination is noticeably increased and is the best by far, hangover prevention and treatment.